Thank you for inviting us to be a part of your special day!

 The Proposal

 As with any marriage, someone has to propose for the Nikah process to start.
-The woman or the man can make the proposal as long as the intention is for marriage.
-While in many cultures, it is often more common for a man to propose, in Islam the woman (or her family) can propose as was the case with Khadijah, the first wife of the Prophet (peace and blessings be upon him).
+The woman or the man can propose if the intention is for marriage.
+While in many cultures, it is often more common for a man to propose, in Islam, the woman (or her family) can propose, as was the case with Khadijah, the first wife of the Prophet (peace and blessings be upon him).

 The Acceptance

-The qubool is the acceptance of the proposal—but you don’t have to say yes right away.
-During the time between the proposal and the acceptance, the couple can meet as many times as they like to get to know each other as long as the meeting takes place in public or within close proximity of a chaperon.
+The qubool accepts the proposal—but you don’t have to say yes immediately.
+During the time between the proposal and the acceptance, the couple can meet as often as they like to get to know each other as long as the meeting takes place in public or within the proximity of a chaperone.

 The Witnesses